lift-project/lift/docs/source/developing-lift/howtos/new_opencl_pattern.rst

 … add a new OpenCL pattern
 --------------------------

-Define an AST node
+Define an AST Node
 ^^^^^^^^^^^^^^^^^^

 Each pattern is a case class extending ``ir.ast.Pattern``.
-It has to be defined into the ``opencl.ir.pattern`` package.
-Take a look at the ``FPattern`` and ``isGenerable`` traits because you may want to extend them.
+It has to be defined in the ``opencl.ir.pattern`` package.
+Take a look at the ``FPattern`` and ``isGenerable`` traits because you may want to implement them.

+When extending ``Pattern`` you should also provide the number of arguments your pattern expects.

+The ``FPattern`` trait is used when pattern matching to catch all patterns that contain a ``Lambda`` inside them.

-The first thing you have to do then is to override the ``checkType`` method which:
+After defining you pattern, the first thing you have to do is override the ``checkType`` method which:

-1. Checks the type of your pattern's arguments, nested functions, etc.
+1. Checks that type of your pattern's arguments match its expectations.
+2. Checks the types of any nested functions based on the pattern's input type.
-2. Returns the type of your pattern's output.
+3. Returns the type of your pattern's output, determined by the types its inputs or the nested functions.

-Basically, the ``MapSeq`` pattern could be implemented like that:
+The ``MapSeq`` pattern can be implemented like this:

 .. code:: scala